 Who we are

 CCTS is a non-profit charity, and a subsidiary of New Community Network.
-CCTS provide counselling for individuals, training courses; including accredited counselling courses, continuing professional development (CPD) and pastoral care courses for those involved pastorally within the church and community.
+CCTS provide counselling and supervision for individuals, training courses (including accredited qualifications, Continued Professional Development and pastoral care courses) for those involved in helping people in the local church and/or the wider community.

 CCTS is the data controller, and this means we decide how your personal data is processed and for what purposes.
 The information you share with us can be used for CCTS operational purposes.
 CCTS is not in the business of selling information about you.